Families are important. So are boundaries.

 Our families signify the origin of our personal identities, comprise our first relationships and shape our conscience.
 Whatever we think or do, however we express our thoughts or emotions, whenever we relate with others – our lives are shaped by, and respond to, our family dynamics.

 We encourage people to reflect upon their own family – its composition (i.e., who do you consider to be a member of your family?) and the varied roles, expectations and estrangements that characterize its relationships – and to share their stories with us.

 We listen.
 We want to understand your family experiences, since it is these stories – painful and celebratory – that guide our work.

-To explore ways of helping individuals, families and communities contend with family dynamics, and to share information that helps members of families and households to be safe and sound and lead a good life.
+To help individuals, families, and communities understand and address their family dynamics, and to share information that supports family members and households in being safe and sound, and in leading good lives.

 - Center on Sibling Dynamics – exploring sibling conflict, trauma, and friendship

 - Center for Families with Animals – improving relationships with other animals and one another

 - Center for the Adult Child – healing transgressions and neglect between children and parents

 - Center on Cyberfamilies – privacy, connections, and disruptions in a digital age

 - “Let’s Get Through This” – helping teens and parents manage their lives: a program of self-reliance and mutual understanding.